moistosaurus/realm-src/README.md

 - [x] Make particles render in a static way (only try to update texture on update, not every frame, performance boost)
 - [ ] Make it possible to control char slot currency through server (XML tag)
 - [x] Make dialogs/result packets nicer to work with (e.g. merchant dialogs) - added FlexibleDialog.as
-- [ ] Fix up connecting bugs and remove NR con queue
+- [x] Fix up connecting bugs and remove NR con queue
-- [ ] Fix map editor testing & visual bugs
+- [x] Fix map editor testing & visual bugs
-- [ ] Fix cloak (& possibly others) tooltip not working when they are equipped
+- [x] Fix cloak (& possibly others) tooltip not working when they are equipped
 - [ ] Fix client loading up wrong character (causes skin view to bug out (and dyes/skin))
 - [ ] Fix reskin in game UI bugging out
-- [ ] Fix dye merchants not showing the look of the dye
+- [x] Fix dye merchants not showing the look of the dye
 - [ ] Fix weird particle rendering in AS3 client
 - [x] Remove gifts completely (really want this source to be barebones!)
-- [ ] Fix small network latency even on localhost (Tasks are bad.)
+- [x] Fix small network latency even on localhost (Tasks are bad, try reset events.)
 - [ ] Add permapets (yay)
 - [ ] Add tab switching like on prod (really important!!!)
 - [x] Fix merchant taking gold if inv is full
 - [x] Fix vault chest purchashing
+- [x] Make PacketIds ordered
+- [x] Fix "skin not owned" after buying a skin in game
+- [x] Setup NLog properly for dynamic log dir
+- [ ] Add random realm naming

 If you find a problem in the source, feel free to open an issue [here](https://github.com/moistosaurus/realm-src/issues).